 Menopause.
-It feels like a taboo subject when it really doesn’t need to be.
+A natural part of ageing and it affects half the world's population but it still feels like a taboo subject when it really doesn’t need to be.
 No-one seems to talk about it.
-As I approach forty, I wondered if I should start to think about this or at least talk to some women who have been through the menopause.
+As a woman now in her forties, I wondered if I should start to think about this or at least talk to some women who have been through the menopause.

 I can only think of one close friend who has spoken to me about the menopause in the last few years.
 I really had no clue until I did some research as I wanted to write about this subject on the blog.
 What are the expectations and symptoms of the menopause?
 Sitting at home, I would get one hot flush and think to myself, could this be it…could this be the start of the next phase of my body cycle?